Interactive Work Instructions Using 3D CAD Models

 - Clarity and ease-of-use: Only the current step is presented, while direct access to all is available.
 Animations may also be included.

-- Interactive model viewing: For each step, the model can be re-positioned for optimal viewing and understanding of the step, while annotations remain visible.
+- Interactive model viewing: For each step the model can be re-positioned for optimal viewing and understanding of the step, while all annotations remain visible.

 - Simplified maintenance: When engineering changes occur or procedures are revised, updates to work instructions previously deployed can be done faster.